Saratoga, California: Transportation

-The original alignment of Highway 85 along Saratoga-Sunnyvale Road was deleted in 1994 when the West Valley Freeway was completed, and it passes through northeast Saratoga.
-Highway 85 has one onramp/offramp within the city, at Saratoga Avenue; while the original plans for the freeway also included exits at Quito Road and Prospect Avenue, objections by residents kept those interchanges from being constructed.
+The original alignment of Route 85 along Saratoga-Sunnyvale Road was deleted in 1994, when the West Valley Freeway was completed, and it passes through northeast Saratoga.
+Highway 85 has one onramp/offramp within the city, at Saratoga Avenue.
+The original plans for the freeway also included exits at Quito Road and Prospect Avenue, but objections by residents kept those interchanges from being constructed.
 Street signs are brown in color.

-The Union Pacific Railroad operates freight through the town, servicing the nearby Permanente Quarry.
-The rail line travels parallel to Route 85.
-Passenger trains, including the Peninsular Railway, operated starting in 1908, delivering commuters to San Francisco in 90 minutes.
-Saratoga currently has no passenger train service; it has minimal bus service.
+The Union Pacific Railroad operates freight through the town, serves the nearby Permanente Quarry, and travels parallel to Route 85.
+Passenger trains, including the Peninsular Railway, operated starting in 1908 and delivered commuters to San Francisco in 90 minutes.
+Saratoga has no passenger train service and minimal bus service.

 Saratoga also has a zoning code aimed at preserving a semi-rural appearance.
 Saratoga emphasizes its semi-rural appearance by foregoing street lights and sidewalks on most residential streets.
 This contributes to Saratoga's high housing costs.

-The Blue Hills neighborhood of Saratoga has many hiking trails for use by residents that are owned by the City of Saratoga.